aquinlan82/FlashlightTag/DEVELOPMENT.md

 		replicated the error.
 I also made it slightly less laggy by deleting a few lines that unneccessarily drew on the screen.
 	* Problems:
 		* I didn't do much testing on the view class because I didn't know how to test image output in a meaningful way.

+**Week 4**
+* Entry Eight
+	* Accomplishments: Since this is only half a week, I didn't start the third stage of my project.
+I mostly just added final touches to the UI and added the README info